samuel-bohman/my-personal-website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Human-Computer Interaction" institution = "Stockholm University" year = 2018
+  course = "PhD in Man-Machine Interaction" institution = "Stockholm University" year = 2018